redhat-nfvpe/container-perf-tools/README.md

 A sample pod_oslat.yaml can be found under the sample-yamls directory.

+## How to run hwlatdetect using oslat image

+The hwlatdetect can be tested using the pre-build oslat image located at: quay.io/jianzzha/oslat

+The following enviroment variables are used for hwlatdetect:
++ run_hwlatdetect: enable the hwlatdetect test
++ RUNTIME_SECONDS: test duration in seconds

+A sample pod_hwlatdetect.yaml can be found under the sample-yamls directory.

 ## How to run the standalone cyclictest

 Build the cyclictest container image: